swri-robotics/ConnTact/ReadMe.md

   - Install ROS package dependencies: `rosdep install --rosdistro noetic --ignore-src --from-paths .`
   - Source ROS and build the workspace: `. /opt/ros/noetic/setup.bash`, `catkin build`

-## Examples

-The repository is currently set up with examples that demonstrate assembly tasks for the [NIST assembly task board](https://www.nist.gov/el/intelligent-systems-division-73500/robotic-grasping-and-manipulation-assembly/assembly) using a Universal Robots UR10e.
-Currently two algorithms are implemented that perform peg insertion tasks using a vertical searching method and a corner-contact searching method to find the holes.

-First, by jogging the UR manually, locate the corner of the NIST task board in the robot's base frame.
-Update the expected position of the board in

-To run these examples, open a terminals sourced to the built project workspace and run:

-    roslaunch conntact ur10e_upload_compliance.launch algorithm_selected:=<algorithm>

-Where `<algorithm>` is either `spiral_search_node` or `corner_search_node`.

 ## Usage